Dynamics of Secession

 Comparative Analysis of State Systems and Orders

 I am interested in the organization of the international system with a specific interest in sovereignty and different types of political order over time.
 Articles in this project have been published in International Theory, the European Journal of International Relations, and International Studies Quarterly.
-I currently have a co-authored book (with Charles Butcher) under review titled: Before Colonization: Nonwestern States and Systems in the Nineteenth Century.
+I have a co-authored book (with Charles Butcher) coming out in 2025 titled: Before Colonization: Nonwestern States and Systems in the Nineteenth Century (Columbia University Press).

 Global Patterns in Interstate and Intrastate War Since 1750